-The Firm does not hold any client money and benefits from a diverse client base, meaning that it does not have an excessive dependence on one client or a small group of clients for the business to be viable.
+The Firm does not have permission to hold any client money and benefits from a diverse client base, meaning that it does not have an excessive dependence on one client or a small group of clients for the business to be viable.

-The Firm holds 100% of its cash balance with HSBC and regularly monitors this position.
-The current credit rating for HSBC is AA-.
-Some cash may be held in fixed deposits, cash levels are monitored to ensure sufficient amounts are held in current accounts and available on demand.
+The Firm holds 100% of its cash balance with HSBC Bank PLC and regularly monitors this position.
+The current Standard & Poor's credit rating for HSBC Bank PLC is A+ (stable).
+Some cash may be held in fixed deposits.
+However, cash levels are monitored to ensure sufficient amounts are held in current accounts and available on demand.